mbabynames search ✿

 Karen Jane

-Meaning: Karen = "noble and strong", Jane = "God is gracious".
+Meaning: Karen = "pure", Jane = "God is gracious".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Karen ends on a nasal sound.
 Jane's opening J avoids any muddiness.

 Flowing and rhythmic